dhawal-pandya/Portfolio/README.md

 ## Prerequisites:

-- Create an account on github
+- Create an account on github.

 - Install gitbash or use git on the command line.